hammadsaleem7/Analysis-for-Telecom-Data/README.md

-# Analysis-for-Telecom-Data
+# Power BI Analysis for Telecom Data

-Power BI Analysis for Telecom Data
+## Project Description:

-### Project Description: Data Analysis: A Power BI Dashboard for Regional Pricing, Traffic, and Cost Optimization
+### Data Analysis: A Power BI Dashboard for Regional Pricing, Traffic, and Cost Optimization

 This project involves a comprehensive analysis of telecommunications data using **Power BI**, a powerful business analytics tool by Microsoft.
 The dataset includes detailed information on various telecommunications companies such as **Belgacom**, **France Telecom**, **TATA**, and **Telstra**, focusing on their operations across different geographical regions.
 The analysis provides insights into key metrics such as **total data traffic**, **average pricing**, **cost savings**, and **geographical distribution** of services.